 - AMP vs non-AMP URLs: You can inspect both AMP and non-AMP URLs.
 The tool provides information about the corresponding AMP or non-AMP version of the page.

-- Alternate page versions: If the page has alternate versions, for example if it uses hreflang to point to alternate language versions, or if you (or Google) decide that there are alternate/duplicate versions of the page, the tool also provides information about the canonical version, if it is in a property that you own.
+- Alternate page versions: If the page has alternate/duplicate versions, the report also provides information about the canonical version, if the canonical version is in a property that you own.

 - Read how to understand the results.

 - Optionally run an indexability test on the live URL

 There is a daily limit of inspection requests for each property that you own.

 - This is not a live test.
 This tool describes the most recently indexed version of a page, not the live version on the web.
 The information shown in the tool is used by Google to evaluate Search results.
 Your page may have changed or become unavailable since Google last saw it.
 To test the current version of the page as Google would see it, select the Live Test button on the page.